brycetolman54/dailydose/May15.md

 - `reduce((p,c) => p + c)`, p is the past value, c is the cumulator, it just adds up the whole array
 - `filter((n) => operation)`, if the operation returns true, we get rid of the value in the array
 - `some((n) => operation)`, if one of the elements returns true from the operation, the return of the function is true
+- `join(string)` will join the array with the string you provide between each value
+-

 ## Template Literals
 ` console.log(\`Template ${'lite' + 'rals'}! ${hello(name)}\`)`